 The aim of this guideline is to outline the management principles related to intra-abdominal pressure monitoring within the Paediatric Intensive Care Unit at the Royal Children's Hospital.

 Bladder Pressure: reflects the intra-abdominal pressure and is measured via the indwelling urinary catheter.
 It is expressed in mmHg.

-Intra-abdominal hypertension (IAH): is defined as an IAP greater than 12mmHg.
+Intra-abdominal hypertension (IAH): is defined as a sustained or repeated pathological elevation of IAP greater than 10 mmHg.11

-Abdominal perfusion pressure (APP): APP = Mean Arterial Pressure (MAP) - IAP.
-In adults keeping this > 50-60mmHg significantly improves morbidity & mortality.
+Abdominal perfusion pressure (APP): APP = Mean Arterial Pressure (MAP) – IAP.
+In adults keeping this greater than 50-60mmHg significantly improves morbidity & mortality.
 The appropriate APP for children is unknown, but will be less than the adult level due to a lower MAP.